hanabi/hanabi.github.io/README.md

 ### Elimination Finesses

-* Normally, if a player is finessed, they are supposed to play their finesse position card.
-However, if the player has two or more elimination notes in their hand for the specific finessed card, they know that it cannot be on finesse position.
+* Normally, if a player is *Finessed*, they are supposed to play their *Finesse Position* card.
+However, if the player has two or more *Elimination Notes* in their hand for the specific finessed card, they know that it cannot be on *Finesse Position*.
+(This follows from *Information Lock Principle*.)
 * In this situation, the player is expected to play the OLDEST of the cards with the elimination notes on them.

 ### Patch Finesses

 * If a player performs a *Layered Finesse* through a card that is one-away from being playable, it is possible to see that an impending misplay will occur.
-* This is a signal to you that you need to "patch" the problem, so you have the matching card in your finesse position to make the one-away card actually playable.
+* This is a signal to you that you need to "patch" the problem, so you have the matching card in your *Finesse Position* to make the one-away card actually playable.
 * In general, you must give preference to a patch interpretation.
 Thus, you might need to hold off before playing a card for a while to see if a patch blind-play occurs.

 ### Reverse Bluffs / Out-of-Position Bluffs (bad)